gl1tterbomb/gl1tterbomb/README.md

 2. I block freely if I find out that any of y'all have alternate accounts just to stalk or harass.
 (You know who I'm talking to. *looking at you, @ccherrypie*).

-3. No DNI needed 👍I need more booster gold fans or any dc fans plsss
+3. No DNI needed 👍 (I need more booster gold fans or any dc fans plsss)

-idk info?;

-Heyy , a character I kin, cosplay or liked in different media does not make me like a celebrity, especially from Supernatural like Jared, Jensen, Misha, or anyone.
-Im aware what they done and I do not support the actions of them character's actor or whatever the heck they doing.

-# Jared and Jensen are suck butt don't come after me you Jare x Jensen stans.
- again, ts so corny ;-;
  ___________________________________________________________________________

  ★ If I didn’t reply to any of your messages, it doesn't mean I’m trying to ignore you.
 There’s a chance I’m AFK, busy creating new ponies, or just bad at responding, and it takes me a while, who knows.
 Feel free to whisper, and I'll check and reply! 👍